isomerpages/moe-peicaisec/_academic/Humanities.md

 ---
 <p>In Peicai, we aim to develop students to become</p>
 <ol>
-<li><p align="justify">a confident person who has a strong sense of right and wrong, is adaptable and resilient, knows himself, is discerning in judgement, thinks independently and critically, and communicates effectively;</li>
+<li><p align="justify">a confident person who has a strong sense of right and wrong, is adaptable and resilient, knows himself, is discerning in judgement, thinks independently and critically, and communicates effectively;
-<li>a self-directed learner who can work effectively in teams and takes responsibility for his own learning, who questions, reflects and perseveres in the pursuit of learning; and</li>
+<li><p align="justify">a self-directed learner who can work effectively in teams and takes responsibility for his own learning, who questions, reflects and perseveres in the pursuit of learning; and
-<li>a concerned citizen rooted in Singapore, has a strong civic consciousness, is informed, and takes an active role in bettering the lives of others around him.</li>
+<li><p align="justify">a concerned citizen rooted in Singapore, has a strong civic consciousness, is informed, and takes an active role in bettering the lives of others around him.
 </ol>
 <p>We support these endeavours through</p>
 <p>1) Inquiry Process as part of pedagogy for Social Studies, Geography and History.
 This approach empowers students in their own learning and stimulate an interest in the subject.
 It begins with sparking curiosity using stimulus materials to challenge students&rsquo; assumptions and allow them to pose their questions.
 Through the inquiry process, students will be challenged to examine their own thinking and become self- directed and reflective thinkers.&nbsp;</p>